The Challenge of Health Care Fraud

 Health Care Fraud and Organized Criminal Groups

 Health care fraud is not just committed by dishonest health care providers.
-So enticing an invitation is our nation's ever-growing pool of health care money that in certain areas - Florida, for example - law enforcement agencies and health insurers have witnessed in recent years the migration of some criminals from illegal drug trafficking into the safer and far more lucrative business of perpetrating fraud schemes against Medicare, Medicaid and private health insurance companies.
+So enticing an invitation is our nation's pool of health care money, that in some geographic areas, law enforcement agencies and health insurers have witnessed the migration of criminals from illegal drug trafficking into the safer and far more lucrative business of perpetrating fraud schemes against Medicare, Medicaid and private health insurance companies.

 A Federal Crime with Stiff Penalties